apache/cloudstack-documentation/source/adminguide/usage.rst

 =================================== =================================================================
 max.account.cpus                    Maximum number of CPU cores that can be used for an Account.
                                     Default is 40.
-max.account.ram (MB)                Maximum RAM that can be used for an account.
+max.account.ram (MB)                Maximum RAM that can be used for an Account.
                                     Default is 40960.
-max.account.primary.storage (GB)    Maximum primary storage space that can be used for an account.
+max.account.primary.storage (GB)    Maximum primary storage space that can be used for an Account.
                                     Default is 200.
-max.account.secondary.storage (GB)  Maximum secondary storage space that can be used for an account.
+max.account.secondary.storage (GB)  Maximum secondary storage space that can be used for an Account.
                                     Default is 400.
-max.project.cpus                    Maximum number of CPU cores that can be used for an account.
+max.project.cpus                    Maximum number of CPU cores that can be used for an Account.
                                     Default is 40.
-max.project.ram (MB)                Maximum RAM that can be used for an account.
+max.project.ram (MB)                Maximum RAM that can be used for an Account.
                                     Default is 40960.
-max.project.primary.storage (GB)    Maximum primary storage space that can be used for an account.
+max.project.primary.storage (GB)    Maximum primary storage space that can be used for an Account.
                                     Default is 200.
-max.project.secondary.storage (GB)  Maximum secondary storage space that can be used for an account.
+max.project.secondary.storage (GB)  Maximum secondary storage space that can be used for an Account.
                                     Default is 400.
 =================================== =================================================================